The Boar (newspaper): 2000s

 In 2004, it won Best Website and Jake Morris won Best Reporter in the NUS awards.
 Tom Thurnell-Read was nominated for Travel Writer of the Year in the Guardian awards.

 In 2005, it was runner-up for Best Website in both the Guardian and NUS awards.
 In the NUS awards, Matt Sandy was runner-up Best Reporter and was nominated for Best Investigative Journalism.

-In 2006, the Boar received 17 nominations in the Guardian and NUS awards (a record in the history of student media, according to the newspaper).
+In 2006, The Boar received 17 nominations in the Guardian and NUS awards (a record in the history of student media, according to the newspaper).
 These included Best Newspaper in the NUS awards and Best Website in both.
 In the NUS awards it won Best Reporter (Matt Sandy), Best Feature Writer (Alastair Plumb), Best Sports Writer (David O'Kelly) and Best Photographer (Ching Sum Yuen).
 In the Guardian awards, it won Website of the Year, Travel Writer of the Year (Tanc Newbury) and Sports Writer of the Year (David O'Kelly).

 Leo Robson was nominated for Best Critic at the Guardian awards every year from 2006 to 2009.
 He won it in 2008.

 In 2009, Sam Hancock was nominated for Best Travel Writer.

 2010s

 The Boar was shortlisted for the Digital Innovation Award at the 2010 Midlands Media Awards.

-On 1 September 2013, the Boar was announced as Ones to Watchs Student Publication of the Year after being selected as Student Publication of the Month for February.
+On 1 September 2013, The Boar was announced as Ones to Watchs Student Publication of the Year after being selected as Student Publication of the Month for February.
 The Boar received the most votes in the public voting round, but it also really impressed the judges.
 Judge Lucy Sherriff, of Huffington Post Students, said: "The Boar stood out as a winner for the amount of thought and effort put into producing exclusive content – including FOIs – as well as breaking news.
 Its content is intuitive and is really tailored towards a student audience."
 The Boar's new website design was also complimented for having an "innovative website design with a rotating splash".

-In 2016, the Boar was awarded Best Design at the Student Publication Association 2016 National Conference.
+In 2016, The Boar was awarded Best Design at the Student Publication Association (SPA) 2016 National Conference.
 The Boar also took home three further awards including Best Comment Writer for Mike Wrench, a Highly Commended award for Best Entertainment Piece and a Special Mention Award for Best Interview Piece by Jesse Samasuwo.

-In 2017, the Boar took home two awards at the Student Publication Association 2017 National Conference.
+In 2017, The Boar took home two awards at the SPA 2017 National Conference.
 These included Highly Commended awards for Best Sports Coverage by James Roberts and Best Entertainment Piece by Cameron Clark.
-In November of the same year, the Boar was awarded Best Publication in the Midlands at the SPA's inaugural Regional Awards.
+In November of the same year, The Boar was awarded Best Publication in the Midlands at the SPA's inaugural Regional Awards.

-In 2018, the Boar won Student Publication of the Year award at the inaugural BBC Radio 4 Journalism Awards.
+In 2018, The Boar won Student Publication of the Year award at the inaugural BBC Radio 4 Journalism Awards.
 They won this award for the second year in a row in November 2019.